• About / Contact

 Pekoe Tea Lounge

 IMG_3261Upon entering, the first thing I noticed was the shelves on shelves and shelves of tea.
-I approached the server shyly as I felt bad that I was about to ask her about tea recommendations.
-But have no fear!
-She told me to turn around, and behold, there was a lovely table featuring mini tins of their tea selection for customers to see and smell before ordering.
-Guys, this table was overwhelming for me, I did not expect them to have so many tea flavours.
+There was a lovely table featuring mini tins of their tea selection for customers to see and smell before ordering.
 I probably spent about 5 minutes going around the table smelling each tea that caught my eye.

 IMG_3250I love how they have this feature as opposed to places like David’s Tea or Teavana, where you have to ask the worker to smell the different teas.
 You can also buy tea tins in different sizes.